LinuxCNC/stretch-live-build/README.md

 * on a 20GB virtual hard drive, the "separate partitions" method failed, I think because the disk filled
 * Language packs are not included, because they caused a large increase in the download size (1.1GB -> 2GB)
 * If you specify a different temporary directory in `env.sh` the resulting image can't install, because it looks for files like `/dev/shmpool/main/….deb`.
 (Workaround: you can use temporary directories like `/tmp/shm` and carefully symlink or bind-mount)
-* Use of serial devices (e.g., modbus) is likely to not work on the live image.
 * There's no update notifier (I don't think)